-Parents/guardians requesting emergency medication administration to a student will be required to complete an Emergency Action Plan form for the diagnosed condition at the beginning of each school year.
+Parents/guardians requesting emergency medication administration to a student will be required to complete an "Emergency Authorization to Administer Medication" form at the beginning of each school year.
 The form lists prescription and nonprescription medications, physician orders for emergency situations and medically diagnosed allergic condition(s) requiring prompt treatment to protect the student from harm or death.